-Customer Service Centre (CSC)

-International Electrotechnical Commission

-3, rue de Varembé

-1211 GENEVA 20
+Customer Service Centre (CSC) International Electrotechnical Commission 3, rue de Varembé 1211 GENEVA 20 Switzerland

-Switzerland

 Q1 Please report on ONE STANDARD and ONE STANDARD ONLY .
 Enter the exact number of the standard: (e.g. 60601-1-1) If you ticked NOT AT ALL in Question 5 the reason is: (tick all that apply)

-, 3 , standard is out of date
+, standard is out of date

-standard is incomplete
+•••• standard is incomplete

 standard is too academic

-Q2 Please tell us in what capacity(ies) you
+Q2 Please tell us in what capacity(ies) yo standard is too superficial

-bought the standard (tick all that apply). standard is too superficial title is misleading
+bought the standard (tick all that apply I am the/a: y). title is misleading

-I am the/a: I made the wrong choice
+I made the wrong choice

 purchasing agent other

 librarian

 researcher

-design engineer 0.7 Discourse the start level of

-safety engineer Q7 Please assess the standard in the
+design engineer Q7 Please assess the standard in the

+safety engineer Q (1 following categories, using

-testing engineer following categories, using the numbers: (1) unacceptable,
+testing engineer the numbers:

-marketing specialist
+marketing specialist (1) unacceptable,

-other (2) below average,
+other (2) below average, (3) average,

-0.1101 (3) average,

-(4) above average,(5) exceptional,
+(4) above average,

-Q3 I work for/in/as a: (6) not applicable
+Q3 l work for/in/as a: (5) exceptional,

-(tick all that apply) (o) not applicable
+43 (tick all that apply) (6) not applicable

-manufacturing timeliness
+timeliness

-consultant quality of writing
+manufacturing quality of writing

+consultant technical contents

-technical contentslogic of arrangement of contentstables, charts, graphs, figuresother
+government logic of arrangement of contents

-government

-test/certification facility
+test/certification facility tables, charts, graphs, figures

-public utility
+public utility other

 education

 military

 other Q8 I read/use the: (tick one)

-. .
-The standard 200 and 170 Franch tout only

-Q4 This standard will be used for: (tick all that apply) French text only
+Q4 This standard will be used for: French text only

-(пск ан тат арруу) English text only
+44 (tick all that apply) English text only

-general reference both English and French texts L
+both English and French texts

+general reference

 product research

 product design/development

-specifications Q9 Please share any comment on any aspect of the IEC that you would like
+specifications Q9 Please share any comment on any

-tenders nders

-quality assessment us to know:
+tenders aspect of the IEC that you would like us to know:

+quality assessment

 certification

+technical documentation

+thesis

-manufacturing \Box
+manufacturing L

 other

-Q5 This standard meets my needs: (tick one)
+Q5 This standard meets my needs:

-પ્ર

-· · · · · · · · · · · · · · · · · · ·
+(tick one)

 not at all

 nearly

 fairly well

 exactly